 Payment Dates:

-Payments are typically made on the last business day of each month.
-Example for 2025:
+Payments are typically made on the second last business day of each month.
+Examples for 2026 include:

 Old Age Security (OAS)

 Old Age Security is another pillar of Canada’s retirement income system, but unlike CPP, it doesn’t rely on your work history.
 It’s based on your age and how long you’ve lived in Canada after turning 18.
-OAS is designed to help all older Canadians maintain a basic standard of living in retirement, and it comes with supplements for those who need extra help making ends meet.
+OAS helps older Canadians maintain a basic standard of living and includes supplements for those who need extra support.

 What’s Included: